LionyxML/r-social/README.md

 # r-social

-This is a **on-going** project that aims to create a basic social media app (r-social) using the MERN stack (MongoDB, Express, React and NodeJS).
+This is an **on-going** project that aims to create a basic social media app (r-social) using the MERN stack (MongoDB, Express, React and NodeJS).

 More will be added as the project grows.